Mock API

 ];

-This file creates two handlers, a GET and POST request that returns a HttpResponse to the application.
-We recommend looking at the msw docs for more detailed information on how to further customize this for your needs.
+to the application.
+Refer to the msw docs for more information on customizing this for your needs.